StackStorm/st2docs/docs/source/rbac.rst

 In addition to that, there is also a special ``execute`` (``action_execute``) permission type available for actions.
 This permission allows users to execute (run) a particular action.

-Keep in mind that in StackStorm workflow is just an action so if you want someone to be able to execute a particular workflow, you simply need to grant them ``action_execute`` permission on that workflow.
+Keep in mind that in |st2| workflow is just an action so if you want someone to be able to execute a particular workflow, you simply need to grant them ``action_execute`` permission on that workflow.